-Baker was the representative for New York’s 6th congressional district as a Democrat.
+Baker was the representative for New York’s 6th congressional district and was a Democrat.
 He served from 1903 to 1905.

 From Nov 1903 to Mar 1905, Baker missed 17 of 87 roll call votes, which is 19.5%.
 This is better than the median of 29.3% among the lifetime records of representatives serving in Mar 1905.
 The chart below reports missed votes over time.